mattiastuur616/reactions-frontend/README.md

 ## Current status

-The project has a functioning user interface with some features implemented; however, the structure lacks a professional foundation, leaving significant room for improvement.
+The project has a functioning user interface with some features implemented.
+However, the structure lacks a professional foundation, leaving significant room for improvement.
 Development will continue once there is more time to focus on the project.